leancodepl/leanpipe/docs/specs/LeanCodePipeProtocol.md

 ### Connection

-The LeanPipe protocol expects the Client to maintain a singular SignalR connection to subscribe, unsubscribe and receive notifications.
+The LeanCode Pipe protocol expects the Client to maintain a singular SignalR connection to subscribe, unsubscribe and receive notifications.
 Establishing the Connection is always the Clients responsibility.
 So is reconnecting in case when the connection is severed due to some random events (e.g. losing access to the network).